theresnotime/pleroma-ebooks/README.md

 ## License

-This is released under the EUPL 1.2 license, and based on Lynnesbian's fork which is under the MPL 2.0 license.
-See LICENSE-EUPL and LICENSE-MPL for details.
+This is released under the AGPLv3 (only) license, and based on Lynnesbian's fork which is under the MPL 2.0 license.
+See LICENSE-AGPL.md and LICENSE-MPL for details.

 **This means you must publish the source code of any ebooks bot you make with this.** A link back to this repository on your bot's profile page or profile metadata will suffice.
 If you make changes to the code you need to link to your fork/repo instead